web-infra-dev/modern.js/packages/document/module-doc/docs/en/guide/basic/command-preview.md

 - When wanting to start a build in watch mode, use the `--watch` option.
 - When you want to specify the path to the TypeScript configuration file read by the project build, use `-build --tsconfig . /path/config.json` option.
 This option overrides all [`buildConfig`](/api/config/build-config) configurations in [`dts.tsconfigPath`](/api/config/build-config).
 - The `-no-dts` option can be used when the DTS type file generation and type checking behavior of the project needs to be turned off. **Note: The generation of type files depends on the results of type checking.
 If type checking is turned off, then type files will not be generated either**.
-- The `--no-clear` option can be used when the automatic clearing of the product output directory needs to be turned off.
+- The `--no-clear` option can be used when the automatic clearing of the output directory needs to be turned off.

 In addition to the above, module projects also support `platform` build mode, which can be used to perform build tasks for other tools.
-For example, it is currently officially supported to start a Storybook build task to generate Storybook products by executing the `modern build --platform` or `modern build --platform storybook` commands after installing the `@modern-js/plugin-storybook` plugin.
+For example, it is currently officially supported to start a Storybook build task to generate Storybook artifacts by executing the `modern build --platform` or `modern build --platform storybook` commands after installing the `@modern-js/plugin-storybook` plugin.

 :::tip
-When executing a Storybook build, if you need to read the build product of the project.
-Then **don't forget to execute the `modern build` command to ensure the existence of the project's build product before executing the `modern build --platform` command to start the Storybook build**.
+When executing a Storybook build, if you need to read the build artifacts of the project.
+Then **don't forget to execute the `modern build` command to ensure the existence of the project's build artifacts before executing the `modern build --platform` command to start the Storybook build**.
 :::

 ## `modern new`